-Appendix H: Essential Fish Habitat (EFH)
+Appendix I: Essential Fish Habitat (EFH)

 As part of the application review process, the Corps will coordinate with NMFS in accordance with the 1996 amendments to the Magnuson-Stevens Fishery and Conservation Management Act to protect and conserve the habitat of marine, estuarine and anadromous finfish, mollusks, and crustaceans.
-This habitat is termed "Essential Fish Habitat" (EFH), and is broadly defined to include "those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity."
-For additional EFH information and/or locations, contact NMFS (see Appendix E), or go to www.nmfs.noaa.gov (50 CFR 600) or www.nero.nmfs.gov/RO/DOC/appguide1.html.
+This habitat is termed "Essential Fish Habitat" (EFH) and is broadly defined to include "those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity."
+Project proponents may contact NMFS (see Appendix F) or go to www.nero.noaa.gov/hcd for additional EFH information.
+This website contains EFH Regulations 50 CFR 600, the "Guide to EFH Consultations," and EFH locations at "Guide to EFH Designations."

 The following streams are stocked with Atlantic salmon (Salmo salar).
-Note that the mainstems of the Connecticut and Merrimack Rivers are navigable waters of the U.S. and any fill in them must be reviewed under Category 2.
+Note that the mainstems of the Connecticut and Merrimack Rivers are navigable waters of the U.S. Appendix A, Navigable Waters, (a) Fill, Page 4 states, "No provisions for new fills in Category 1."
+Page 5 provides dredging thresholds.
 Any questions on locations should be directed to the Corps.